Making Sense of What Test Reports Say

-While no child should ever be seen as just a number on a test, psycho-educational testing can reveal important information about a person’s learning strengths and weaknesses.
+While no child should ever be seen as just a number on a test, psycho-educational evaluations can reveal important information about a person’s learning strengths and weaknesses.

 Here’s a brief glossary of important terms you may see in an educational or psychological evaluation report.